 Preparation for the meeting in Brussels on scallop management in the English Channel on 17 Sep.

 AB informed that the driver for this meeting had been the paper produced by the Northwestern Waters Advisory Committee in June of this year, which in some way was a response to the UKs Scallop FMP.
 As would be expected, the French sector believe the way ahead is to adopt the French model.
-The meeting agreed that the meeting in Brussels should be used to listen rather than adopt positions.
+The meeting agreed that the discussion in Brussels should be used to listen rather than adopt positions.
 DEFRA should not be agreeing to anything at this time.
 It is important that DEFRA make no commitments but provide a robust position in favour of supporting UK industry priorities.
-Any agreement must recognize the different fleets, markets and fishing partners.
+Any future agreement must recognize the different fleets, markets and fishing partners.

 The point was raised that the best available science had to be used going forward.
 Transparency and sharing of data are what we currently lack.
-The UK sector have no idea what our EU colleagues are fishing in UK waters.
-It was noted that they are allowed up to 32,000 tonnes from UK waters, whereas the UK traditionally remove no more than 8,000 tonnes from EU waters.
+The UK sector has no idea what our EU colleagues are fishing in UK waters.
+It was noted that they are allowed up to 32,000 tonnes pf non-quota stocks annually from UK waters, whereas the UK traditionally remove no more than 12,000 tonnes overall, around 8,000t being king king scallops, from EU waters.

 Marine Directorate’s Inshore Improvement (scallops)